Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 So the big question is, how do you rank higher on Google?

-Well, before you rank higher on Google, you need to make sure you have a way to convert website visitors into leads automatically.
+Well, before you rank higher on Google, you need to make sure you can convert website visitors into leads automatically.

 You can do this by using an automated appointment funnel.